OddBallJen/oss-labs/labs/lab-08/report.md

 ![image](https://user-images.githubusercontent.com/57297201/179314716-337656cd-e009-48b9-8dab-fc2f0af679a5.png)
 These are my errors

 I try running it again and it said test not found, and then I build it again and it still said test not found.
-But
+I think there is something wrong with my ubuntu system or cmake system.

 ### Checkpoint 4